TeX-Live/texlive-source/texk/texlive/w32_wrapper/readme.txt

     process.
 The system shell (cmd.exe) is never called (except for batch scripts, of course).
 If the located script happens to be a (tex)lua script, it is loaded and called internally from within this script, i.e. no new process is spawned.
+Execution is done using a protected call, so any compile or runtime errors are catched.

   Source files